 Evidence that a Capital Project has been properly approved is through the completion of an Equipment Project Control Form which is issued by the Director of Finance who approves it with the appropriate Dean/Head of Department.

 The Dean/Head of Department is responsible for providing regular statements to Finance Committee of all land and building expenditure it has approved.

 Reasonable amounts of expenditure for hospitality and entertaining of third parties may be charged to University administered funds where necessarily incurred in the course of the University’s business.

 Further details can be found in the Travel, Subsistence and Entertaining Policy.

 The University is an exempt charity by virtue of the Charities Act 2011 and does not therefore make donations to other charitable bodies.

-Overnight stops in University accommodation will be funded by the university only when it is necessary to stay overnight to carry out one’s work and with the approval of the individual’s line manager.
+Overnight use of University accommodation will be funded by the university only when it is necessary to stay overnight to carry out one’s work and with the approval of the individual’s reporting and Head of Department.